BLOG

 How Can You Maximize The Impact Of Management Consulting?

 A management consultant can bring a lot to the table.
 He or she can help your business and team to rapidly improve in a short period of time.
-However, the responsibility for ensuring positive outcomes does not rest solely on the shoulders of the consultant.
-You and your team also need to play a role in ensuring the maximum impact of the project.
+However, the responsibility for supporting positive outcomes does not rest solely on the shoulders of the consultant.
+You and your team also need to play a role in supporting the maximum impact of the project.

 However, try to avoid being overly specific with objectives.
 Ideally, set your expectations in terms of challenges you would like to overcome and how you would like your performance to be affected.
 If you get too specific, you may be boxing in your consultant too much.
 Consultants are experts at problem-solving, so don’t try to do that part of the job for them.